rollthecloudinc/quell/README.md

 # Hosting

 Sites can be rendered as static html pages and hosted anywhere from a cdn to a local private filesystem.
+This is the driving force behind hosting sites with 0 cost associated.

 ```mermaid
 flowchart TD